matacoder/senior/README.md

 ## Django middleware

-Middleware is a framework of hooks into Django’s request/response processing.
-It’s a light, low-level “plugin” system for globally altering Django’s input or output.
+Middleware is a framework of hooks into Django's request/response processing.
+It's a light, low-level "plugin" system for globally altering Django's input or output.

 Each middleware component is responsible for doing some specific function.
 For example, Django includes a middleware component, AuthenticationMiddleware, that associates users with requests using sessions.